Skip to main content

 If you’re not sure whether your project requires approval, contact MHT before starting any work.

-If changes to your property require other approvals (for example, from a local historic preservation commission), MHT strongly recommends that you begin the easement approval process first.
+If changes to your property require other approvals (for example, from a local historic preservation commission), MHT strongly recommends that you begin the easement review and approval process first.

-1. A clear description of the proposed work
+1. A clear description of the issues and proposed work

 2. Current color photographs of the affected areas